NC State football commitments in action — Week 12

 Nov.
 8 — Male 49, Louisville Eastern High 7 (playoffs)

 Last Game: Sowell and Louisville (Ky.)
-Male improved to 8-2 with a 49-7 win over Louisville (Ky.)
-Eastern High.
+Male fell 23-17 to Louisville Ballard in the playoffs to finish the season 9-3.

 T.L.
 Hanna High: